jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 - v1.2.3
   - Validation of `SOAPAction` Http header: fix the header name detection for SOAP 1.2 (from `SOAPAction` to `action` in `Content-Type`)
   - Validation of `SOAPAction` Http header: handle the default namespace for `soap`, `soap12`, `wsdl` (example: `xmlns="http://www.w3.org/ns/wsdl"` instead of `xmlns:wsdl="http://www.w3.org/ns/wsdl"`)
+ - v1.2.4
+  - Validation of `SOAPAction` Http header: works for WSDL 2.0
+  - Add the Lua code checking that the pointer passed to `ffi.string` is not `ffi.NULL` (and avoid a crash: `[alert] 1#0: worker process XXXX exited on signal 11`)